 The Dubai Fountain

-Its construction cost was about 800 million AED, it is equipped with 6,600 lights and 50 coloured devices, and when you pay a visit, you will see that it shoots water 150 metres into the air going with the music rhythm.
+Its construction cost was about 800 million AED, equipped with 6,600 lights and 50 coloured devices.
+When you visit, you will see that it shoots water 150 metres into the air, going with the music rhythm.
 It is also considered the second-largest fountain in the world.

 Burj Khalifa Park

-It is located on an open space of 11 hectares; it was built in the form of a desert Hymenocallis flower, and in the middle, there is a water room that you can use for swimming as you enjoy the water jet fountains.
+It is located in an open space of 11 hectares.
+It was built in the form of a desert Hymenocallis flower, and in the middle, there is a water room that you can use for swimming while you enjoy the water jet fountains.

 The External Observation Platform